 The 1982 and 1978 Censuses were conducted primarily by mail.
 Despite every effort to assemble a complete list, a small portion of the Nation's farms were not included on the census mail list.
-To improve the coverage of the 1978 Census, especially in counting the mail-out/mail-back of small farms. the number supplemented the enumeration was by enumeration of all households in a sample of areas in all States, except Alaska and Hawaii.
-Due to budget reductions, the direct enumeration sample eliminated in the 1982 Census.
+To improve the coverage of the 1978 Census, especially in counting the number of small farms, the mail-out/mail-back enumeration was supplemented by the direct enumeration of all households in a sample of areas in all States, except Alaska and Hawaii.
+Due to budget reductions, the direct enumeration sample was eliminated in the 1982 Census.